 Here’s a look at the (sometimes surprising) factors insurance experts say can make a car more or less expensive to insure.

-Thieves’ favorite targets are surprisingly mundane.
+Thieves’ favorite targets can be surprisingly mundane.
 “The cars most likely to be stolen are cars you’d scarcely take a second look at — common Toyotas, Hondas, domestic brands,” says Robert Hartwig, professor and director of the Risk and Uncertainty Management Center at the University of South Carolina and past president of the Insurance Information Institute.

 These vehicles are also popular overall, which is not a coincidence, according to Hartwig.
 He says these models are often stolen so they can be taken to “chop shops” and broken down to be sold for parts.
-It’s the law of supply and demand: The more of a particular model is on the road, the more demand there is for its radiators, fenders, air bags and so on.
+It’s the law of supply and demand: The more of a particular model is on the road, the more demand there is for its radiators, fenders, airbags and so on.

-Often just referred to by the acronym ADAS, this new technology includes computers, sensors, and cameras that are deployed to perform functions like collision warning and avoidance, lane-change and parking assistance, as well as more sophisticated operations like emergency driver assistance (to prevent a crash if you fall asleep at the wheel, say).
+Often just referred to by the acronym ADAS, this new technology includes computers, sensors and cameras that are deployed to perform functions like collision warning and avoidance, lane-change and parking assistance, as well as more sophisticated operations like emergency driver assistance (to prevent a crash if you fall asleep at the wheel, say).

 Incidence of injuries